illinoistech-itm/jhajek/itmt-430/project-tutorials/Getting-Started-IT-Operations/Readme.md

 ## Conclusion

-This ends how to build Virtual Machine Templates on out Cloud provider, Proxmox.
+This ends how to build Vault Virtual Machine Templates on our Cloud provider, Proxmox.
 There will be a separate username and password to authenticate to a GUI to check your progress.
 The second part will engage with Terraform and how to deploy arbitrary numbers of virtual machines into production.